CoryLR/codewithcory/tutorials/beginner/1-first-website/first-website.md

 ✨ Key Concept: CSS **Classes** ✨

-Let's say you have *multiple* `section` tags but you want to change the way just *one* of them looks without changing *all* the `section` elements.
+Let's say you have five `section` tags but you want to change the style of just *one or two* specific ones without changing *all* them.
 This is where CSS **classes** come to the rescue.
 A CSS class is a way to identify specific HTML elements regardless of their type of tag.

-In HTML a class is defined as an **attribute**:
+In HTML a class is defined as an **attribute**, while in CSS the class is used as a selector.

 HTML:
 ```html